 Primary Research Focus

 The nuclear envelope sits at the critical interface between the cell’s nucleus and cytoplasm.
 Therefore, it should be no surprise that defects in nuclear envelope constituents give rise to a myriad of rare diseases.
+The Roux lab seeks to understand the structure and function of the nuclear envelope in health and disease and to uncovering the underlying mechanisms of nuclear envelopathies.

 In response to barriers in his research on the nuclear envelope, Dr. Kyle Roux established a method called BioID to screen for protein proximity and interactions in living cells, thus overcoming several limitations intrinsic to conventional approaches.
 Since it is uniquely capable of screening for protein associations in living cells, BioID is rapidly becoming an established method used by the scientific community.